berdaniera/StreamPULSE/home/dnldcode.md

 datEno <- dat %>% filter(Site="NC_Eno") %>% select(-Site)
 ```

-More data examples to come soon...
+More data examples to come soon... and in the near future there will be greater access options for calibrated data.